First published in Songlines Magazine issue 206, April 2025.

 ACT Music (45 mins)

 In his previous work, Ghanaian trumpeter Peter Somuah has brought flavours of highlife into the idiom of contemporary jazz.
 With his third album, he switches it up by accentuating the innate jazz in highlife.
-Here, Somuah is accompanied by his Dutch and Surinamese quintet, together with guest vocal spots from highlife legends including Gyedu-Bley Ambolley and Pat Thomas, who add a political edge to proceeding with lyrics ruminating on the colonial history and legacy of their homeland.
+Here, Somuah is accompanied by his Dutch and Surinamese quintet, together with guest vocal spots from highlife legends including Gyedu-Bley Ambolley and Pat Thomas, who add a political edge to proceedings with lyrics ruminating on the colonial history and legacy of their homeland.

 Although the lyrics are pointed, the music itself is loose and laid back, really bringing out highlife’s eponymous feel-good vibes.
 The recording and production are also nice and clean, and it all adds up to a supremely smooth sound throughout the whole album.
 Somuah’s passion for both highlife and jazz is obvious in his compositions, arrangements and sparkling solos, which are invariably the highlights of each track.